 Taking Care of Ourselves So we Can Care for Others

 If you are one of the numerous individuals who act as a caregiver, it’s important that you take good care of your own health as well.
-Your pharmacist can offer advice to help you fulfill your caregiver role without putting your own health at risk.
+Taking care of someone who is ill takes a lot of time and energy.

 Managing your stress